Bernie Marsden: Solo career

 Marsden released two solo albums during his time in Whitesnake.
 First released in Japan on the Japanese label Trash/Trio in 1979, And About Time Too, became the number one import into the UK.
 EMI Records soon picked up the rights to the album and released it in Europe shortly before the release of Marsden's second solo album, Look At Me Now, in 1981.
 Both of these LPs were on the Parlophone label; at the time only Marsden and The Beatles were on the label.
 His BBC Friday Rock Show solo sessions were released on CD; these featured David Coverdale and Toto drummer Simon Phillips.
 No more solo albums appeared until the release of his Green and Blues in 1994.
 This album is his tribute to guitarists in the John Mayall & the Bluesbreakers allowing him to thank Eric Clapton, Peter Green, and Mick Taylor, but most of all John Mayall.

 Marsden recorded two soundtrack CDs; his music has featured in many US TV shows.

-He has produced his own documentary blues-based DVD, filmed in Mississippi.
+Marsden produced his own documentary blues-based DVD, filmed in Mississippi.
 Concentrating on the Clarksdale area, it features some wonderful stories and playing, especially with James 'Super Chikan' Johnson, Morgan Freeman appears, dancing in the Ground Zero Club in Clarksdale as Marsden plays with his band.
 His continuing fascination with blues music led to him producing USA artist Larry Johnson's Blues From Harlem CD, and forming close relationships with Honey Boy Edwards, John Jackson and Louisiana Red, playing with all of them as well.